 Create a datastore

-When you create a datastore at the host cluster level, the datastore is created and mounted on all the hosts of the destination, and the action is enabled only if the current user has the privilege to execute.
+When you create a datastore at the host cluster level, ONTAP tools mounts it on all destination hosts and enables the action only if you have the required privileges.

 Interoperability between native datastores with vCenter Server and ONTAP tools managed datastores

-ONTAP tools for VMware vSphere 10 creates nested igroups for datastores, with parent igroups specific to datastores and child igroups mapped to the hosts.
-You can create flat igroups from ONTAP system manager and use them to create VMFS datastores without using ONTAP tools.
+Beginning with ONTAP tools for VMware vSphere 10.4, ONTAP tools creates nested igroups for datastores, with parent igroups specific to datastores and child igroups mapped to the hosts.
+You can create flat igroups from ONTAP System Manager and use them to create VMFS datastores without using ONTAP tools.
 Refer to Manage SAN initiators and igroups for more information.

-When the storage is onboarded to ONTAP tools and datastore discovery is run, flat igroups and VMFS datastores become ONTAP tools-managed and are converted to nested igroups.
-You cannot use the earlier flat igroups to create new datastores; you must use the ONTAP tools user interface or REST API to reuse the nested igroups.
+After you onboard the storage and run datastore discovery, ONTAP tools changes flat igroups in VMFS datastores to nested igroups.
+You cannot use earlier flat igroups to create new datastores.
+Use the ONTAP tools interface or REST API to reuse nested igroups.

 Beginning with ONTAP tools for VMware vSphere 10.3, you can create a vVols datastore on ASA r2 systems with space-efficiency as thin.vVol.
 The VASA Provider creates a container and the desired protocol endpoints while creating the vVol datastore.
-This container will not have any backing volumes.
+The VASA Provider does not assign any backing volumes to this container.

 -

-Ensure that root aggregates aren't mapped to SVM.
+Make sure root aggregates are not mapped to SVM.

 -